cap-js/telemetry/README.md

               - metrics.ingest
 ```

-In Dynatrace, you need to ensure that the following two features are enabled:
+In Dynatrace itself, you need to ensure that the following two features are enabled:
 1. OpenTelemetry Node.js Instrumentation agent support:
     - From the Dynatrace menu, go to Settings > Preferences > OneAgent features.
     - Find and turn on OpenTelemetry Node.js Instrumentation agent support.